David-martinez-sec/google-cyber-notes/module-1-review.md

 ## ✍️ Personal Takeaways

-_Use this section to reflect on your own learning.
-Some prompts to consider:_

 - It is suprising how vast and diverse the field of cybersecurity is.
 Im excited to collaborate with people of different backgrounds.
 - The thought of protecting people specifically felt like a welcome challenge.
 My first impresssion is of this field is protecting data, devices, and networks.
 This new understanding motivates me even more.